cftang9/MSUSO/README.md

-# Multiple Ordinal Dominance Curves and Uniform Stochastic Ordering
+# Nonparametric Comparisons of Multiple Distributions under Uniform Stochastic Ordering

-This repository contains R programs for the article, “Multiple Ordinal Dominance Curves and Uniform Stochastic Ordering”.
+This repository contains R programs for the article “Nonparametric Comparisons of Multiple Distributions under Uniform Stochastic Ordering”.
 <!-- This article has been submitted for publication. -->

 Prior to using R programs on this repository, please download the main R program [EGJ_USO_Library.R](https://raw.githubusercontent.com/cftang9/MSUSO/master/EGJ_USO_Library.r).